spearna/wall-me/README.md

-A digital sign-in sheet to encourage more collisions at an event.
-Based on the real-time chat app written using [Pakyow](https://pakyow.org/)!.
+#WHY "Wall-Me"?
+Events should have more than a sign-in sheet to track attendees, they should give something in return.
+There should be a way to add value by encouraging better collisions of ideas while allowing better insight into the audience.

+#HOW Will "Wall-Me" Achieve This?
+##Gamification
+##Data Analytics

+#WHAT's in "Wall-Me"?
+First, "Wall-Me" is developled using [Pakyow](https://pakyow.org/)!

 Wireframe found here:
 http://framebox.org/XZSi